-Coig Cottage Garden is a productive and attractive permaculture garden made up of useful plants including fruit, vegetable, herbs and flowers along with somewhere to sit and enjoy it.
+Coig Cottage Garden near Kilmartin is a productive and attractive permaculture garden made up of useful plants including fruit, vegetable, herbs and flowers along with somewhere to sit and enjoy it.

 Garden Cottage is a 25 year old forest garden (the oldest in the UK!) and energy-efficient household, less than a mile from the English border in Coldstream.

-Kintyre Bioregional is working across Kintyre to co‐create a green, flourishing local economy.
+Kintyre Bioregional is working across the Kintyre peninsula to co‐create a green, flourishing local economy.

-Park Road is a suburban garden farm with bees, ducks, chickens, mini orchard, raised beds, hugel beds, “Gypsy Hens business”, wood stove, in a garden the size of a tennis court.
+Park Road is a suburban garden farm outside Edinburgh with bees, ducks, chickens, mini orchard, raised beds, hugel beds, “Gypsy Hens business”, wood stove, in a garden the size of a tennis court.

 Tap o' Noth Farm is an 8 acre smallholding, demonstration site and education centre situated on the slopes of Tap o' Noth hill on the outskirts of the village of Rhynie in NE Scotland.

 Tombreck is a rural re-generation project, a working small-holding/farm with land-based projects, and a low carbon community building with visitor facilities on the banks of Loch Tay.
 They are currently open to business proposals for people to work on their land.

-Urban Roots is a community market garden and education hub, including Polmadie Plots is a 2 acre site comprising community allotments, space for growing food to sell locally and a workshop space.
+Urban Roots is a Glasgow-based community market garden and education hub, including Polmadie Plots which is a 2 acre site comprising community allotments, space for growing food to sell locally and a workshop space.

-West Braes is a productive family fruit and veg garden using permaculture design principles to cope with the strong winds and low rainfall of the Scottish east coast.
+West Braes is a productive family fruit and veg garden in Fife using permaculture design principles to cope with the strong winds and low rainfall of the Scottish east coast.*